openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/benchmark_tool.rst

             Device-specific performance options:
               -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
-                                    Number of threads to use for inference on the CPU, GNA (including HETERO and MULTI cases).
+                                    Number of threads to use for inference on the CPU (including HETERO and MULTI cases).

               -pin {YES,NO,NUMA,HYBRID_AWARE}, --infer_threads_pinning {YES,NO,NUMA,HYBRID_AWARE}
                                     Optional.
 Enable threads->cores ('YES' which is OpenVINO runtime's default for conventional CPUs), threads->(NUMA)nodes ('NUMA'),